fredo-dedup/JSONSchema.jl/README.md

 [JSONSchema.jl](https://github.com/fredo-dedup/JSONSchema.jl) is a JSON validation package for the [Julia](https://julialang.org/) programming language.
-Given a [validation schema](http://json-schema.org/specification.html), this package can verify if any JSON instance meets all the assertions that define a valid document.
+Given a [validation schema](http://json-schema.org/specification.html), this package can verify if a JSON instance meets all the assertions that define a valid document.

 This package has been tested with the